inventree/inventree-website/contribute.md

 ### Documentation

 Documenting a large software project is a challenging and ongoing effort.
-If you are able to provide assistance in improving this documentation set, please consider doing so!
+If you are able to provide assistance in improving the documentation set, please consider doing so!
 Documentation contributions can be made on [GitHub](https://github.com/inventree/inventree-docs).

 If you see any sections of the documentation that require work (i.e. denoted with "TODO") - please consider providing assistance in these sections!